zacanger/niddesa/text/generated-translations/mahaniddesa/09-chinese-google.md

     79. After leaving his home, he became a traveller without a place to live, and Muni did not make close contacts in the village.
        Those whose desires have been eliminated, those who do not have expectations, will not engage in arguing discussions with others.
     At that time, the owner Heli Dijiani went to see the Venerable Mahakayayan.
 After arriving, he asked the Venerable Maha Kajan for inquiries, and then sat down aside.
 After sitting on the sidelines, the owner of the house, Heli Dijiani, said to the Venerable Maha Kajani [SN.22.3]:
     "Kayajana!
-In the eighth group of questions of Mahgendiya spoken by the Blessed One [Sutra]:
+In the eighth group of questions of Mahgendiya spoken by the Blessed One [Sutta]:
     "After leaving his home, he became a traveller without a place to live.
 In the village, Muni did not make close contacts.
        Those whose desires have been eliminated, those who do not have expectations, will not engage in arguing discussions with others. "
      Kajanyan great virtue!
 How should the detailed principles that the Blessed One spoke briefly to be understood? "